Erbolking/decode-jar/README.md

-# How to decode, end and compile back to jar file
+# How to decode, edit and compile back to jar file

 1. To decode a jar we can use the following services / tools
 - http://java-decompiler.github.io/